kazaxc/dotfiles/README.md

   Make sure to copy files prepended with '.' to the user's directory.

-  The directories 'cava' and 'kitty' must be installed to '~.config/' and 'picom.conf' in '/etc/xdg/'.
+  The directories 'cava', 'kitty' and 'fastfetch' must be installed to '~.config/' and 'picom.conf' in '/etc/xdg/'.

   Finally run 'sudo make clean install' in each of the suckless projects 'dmenu', 'dwm',